I Tested 5 AI Travel Planners So You Don't Have To (Screenshots Included)

 Stardrift AI travel planner

-Stardrift returned a complete itinerary on the first response.
-Real flight options with airline names, routes, and prices.
-Four specific ryokans with per-night costs, check-in dates, and a reason for each pick.
+Stardrift returned a complete itinerary on the first response to a demanding multi-city brief.
+Real flight options with airline names, routes, and live prices.
+Specific ryokans with per-night costs and a reason for each pick.
+A vegetarian constraint flagged immediately, with a note to contact each property ahead of time.

-The transport chain included the correct Shinkansen seat for Mt.
-Fuji views, and a specific warning that Alpico bus reservations to Kamikochi are now mandatory and need to be booked alongside the trains, not after.
+The transport logistics included a specific warning that bus reservations to a hiking destination are mandatory and need to be booked alongside trains, not after.
+That's the kind of detail that prevents a trip from falling apart mid-journey.

 How does Stardrift AI travel planner work